radian-software/pyrelight/README.md

 # Pyrelight

 Attempt #4 at a personal music library manager and media player.
+This project was abandoned when I realized that I really needed a graphical interface, and that I also needed cross-device synchronization and mobile support.

 ## Abstractions